 - Tom Osborne Citizenship Team (2016, 2017, 2018)

-Jacqueline Jeschke had a junior senior season, earning 10 top-five finishes between individual events and relays.
-The Georgia native had a strong 200 back performance at the 2017 USA Winter Nationals, placing sixth with a time of 2:00.29.
-Jeschke competed at the Mizzou Invite in the 100 back, 200 back and 200 fly, placing 16th, 14th and 14th respectively.
-At the 2018 Big Ten Championships, Jeschke placed top-50 in the 100 back (56.02), 200 back (2:00.05) and in the 200 fly (2:04.79).
-The three-time letter winner received her second consecutive Academic All-Big Ten Award.
-Jeschke earned the Sam Foltz Hero 27 Leadership Award and is a three-time member of the Tom Osborne Citizenship Team.
+Jeschke had a solid junior season, earning 10 top-five finishes between individual events and relays.
+The Georgia native had a strong 200 back performance at 2017 USA Winter Nationals, placing sixth with a time of 2:00.29.
+Jeschke competed at the Mizzou Invite in the 100 back (16th), 200 back (14th) and 200 fly (14th).
+At the 2018 Big Ten Championships, Jeschke placed in the top 50 in the 100 back (56.02), 200 back (2:00.05) and in the 200 fly (2:04.79).
+The three-time letterwinner received her second consecutive academic All-Big Ten award.
+Jeschke also earned the Sam Foltz Hero 27 Leadership Award and is a three-time member of the Tom Osborne Citizenship Team.

 Jeschke joined the Husker swimming and diving team after an outstanding career with the Aiken-Augusta swim team.
 While swimming for Aiken-Augusta, Jeschke set 50 team records.
 She was ranked in the top-10 nationally five times and made finals at Junior Nationals.
 Jeschke was also a participant and qualifier at the 2012 Olympic Trials.
 An impressive performer in the classroom, she earned scholastic All-America honors, a top GPA and a spot on the University of Stanford Online High School honor roll.
 Jeschke was also a member of National Honor Society.

 The daughter of Peggy and Bob Jeschke, Jacqueline was born July 30, 1997, in Honolulu, Hawaii.
 She has a younger sister, Jenny, and a younger brother, Mike.
 Jacqueline is a nutrition, exercise and health science major at Nebraska.
-She earned academic All-Big Ten accolades in 2017.
-She is a six-time member of the Nebraska Scholar-Athete Honor Roll.
-She also earned spots on the Tom Osborne Citizenship Team in 2016, 2017 and 2018.
+She is a two-time academic All-Big Ten choice (2017, 2018) and a six-time member of the Nebraska Scholar-Athete Honor Roll.
+She is also a three-time member of the Tom Osborne Citizenship Team (2016, 2017, 2018) and claimed a Sam Foltz Hero 27 Leadership Award in 2018.
+She was Nebraska’s Big Ten Sportsmanship Award winner for swimming in 2017.
 She chose Nebraska over LSU, Penn State, South Carolina, Georgia Tech and Virginia Tech.

 Career Best Times